DevSnowin/DevSnowin/README.md

 # Hi there 👋, I'm Snowin
 #### Fullstack Developer and Designer 🧑‍💻

 I build software.
-I like to learn about new technologies and frameworks.
+I like to learn new technologies and frameworks.
 I'm also interested in wireframing, user interface/user experience, and design in general.
 For additional information, please visit [My Personal Site](https://www.devsnow.in).

 ## About me 👀
 - I’m working on [DevMailer](https://devmailer.vercel.app) and [Zipy](https://zipy.vercel.app).